9elements/firmware-action/docs/src/firmware-action/get_started/05_run_firmware_action.md

 `firmware-action` will firstly download `registry.dagger.io/engine` container needed for dagger and start it.

-Then it will proceed to download `coreboot` container {{footnote: The used container is specified by `sdk_url` in the firmware-action configuration file.}}, copy into it specified files and then start compilation.
+It will then proceed to download a `coreboot` container {{footnote: The used container is specified by `sdk_url` in the firmware-action configuration file.}}, copy into it the specified files and then start compilation.

 If compilation is successful, a new directory `output-coreboot/` will be created {{footnote: Output directory is specified by `output_dir` in firmware-action configuration file.}} which will contain files {{footnote: Output files are specified by `container_output_files` in firmware-action configuration file.}} and possibly also directories {{footnote: Directories to output are specified by `container_output_dirs` in firmware-action configuration file.}}.